 Hurtful secrets erode trust because they nearly always come out somewhere.
 Sometimes partners who feel unloved or denied in some way by their partner feel justified in looking elsewhere for sex, friendship, excitement, a sense of potency or novelty.
 While those are important things to have – my experience with counselling couples has taught me that, in general, there is no such thing as a good secret, apart from birthday and Christmas surprises.
 There are better ways to shake things up in your relationship and easier ways to rediscover passion, power and excitement in your life than through betrayal and the resulting losses.

 These 4 predictors of relationship disaster are, in essence, ineffective ways to be angry that result in alienation from the other person – that’s why they’re so disastrous.
-They set off a spiral away from love and the longer the spiralling continues, the less it matters who started it, or who’s to blame.
-All that matters is that the spiralling MUST STOP.
+They set off a spiral away from love and the longer the spiraling continues, the less it matters who started it, or who’s to blame.
+All that matters is that the spiraling MUST STOP.

 So what DO you do to keep your relationship happy and healthy when you find you have differences of opinion?